robertpiosik/CodeWebChat/README.md

 CWC is a cost-efficient AI coding extension with first-class support for [prompt caching](https://platform.openai.com/docs/guides/prompt-caching), enabling reduced latency by up to 80% and input token costs by up to 90%.

-Works with VS Code family of editors (Cursor, Antigravity, VSCodium, etc.).
+Works with VS Code family of editors (Cursor, Antigravity, VSCodium).

 ✅ **Send prompts anywhere**